kazurayam/KS_ObjectRepositoryGarbageCollector/README.md

 1. this project contains 12 "Locators" declared in the Object Repository.
 2. A Locator could be found in one or more Test Objects.
 If "Number of container TestObjects" has value 2 or more, it means that the Locator is duplicating.
 You may want to avoid duplication.
 3. A TestObject may be used by a Test Case; Or, it may be used by none.
 If "Number of BackwardReferences" of a TestObject is 0, it means the TestObject is unused.
 You may want to remove the unused TestObject.
+4. This JSON could be large.
+The size depends on the number of TestObjects in your Object Repository.
+If you have 1000 Test Objects, JSON would be 500M characters or so.
+Such large JSON won't be useful at all.

 ### Concise list of *Suspicious Locators*